Traveling Exhibit Program

 Insatiable: Cooking Up Innovation explores the evolution of how humans have transformed food into astonishing culinary delights through the process of heat.
 This exhibition presents this remarkable story through the display of ‘firsts’ – first iron stoves, electric ovens, toasters – and past and present state-of-the-art gadgets.
 Hands-on interactives delight visitors of all ages and interests by immersing them in the science, technology, engineering and math we apply every day to create the perfect art – food.

 Connected: The Evolution of Communication Technology tells the incredible story of how people connect using innovative communication devices.
 As technology has evolved – from carved writings, paper letters and radio broadcasting to instantaneous messaging from almost anywhere on Earth – it has altered the ways in which we interact.
 This dynamic exhibition explores the efforts of human beings to move an ever-growing quantity of information faster and more broadly than ever before.

 World’s Within delves into the realm of medical imagery.
 What does Magnetic Resonance Imaging (MRI) mean?
 Or Computerized Axial Tomography (CAT) Scans?
 The application of these technologies has allowed us to see deep within our bodies.
 This exhibition explores these imaging machines using state-of-the-art interactives, which highlight the components that create this imagery and demonstrates how they operate.

-Measure Up explores the units of measurement through hands on interactives and artifacts from the miSci collection.
-This exhibition explores why measurement is essential, and why without it, we would not be able to tell time, cook, or predict the weather.
-It also exhibits how scientists would not be able to invent or make new scientific discoveries without improved forms of measurement.
+Measure Up! explores the science of measurement through hands-on interactives and artifacts from miSci’s collection.
+This exhibition reveals why measurement is essential, allowing us to tell time, cook, and predict the weather.
+It also examines how measurement guides new scientific discoveries and inventions.